-Presenter Schukow, Elijah Graduate, Geography, Geology, and the Environment Mentor Prof. Eric Peterson Authors Elijah Schukow; Eric Peterson; William Perry; Catherine O'Reilly; Jack Wang
+Presenter Schukow, Elijah

+Authors Elijah Schukow; Eric Peterson; William Perry; Catherine O'Reilly;

+Jack Wang

 Increased sediment introduction and transport in streams negatively impact water quality.
 Deleterious effects include reservoir filling, water pollution and ecological impairment.
 Sediment introduction and transport typically takes place during storm events.
 Phosphorus introduction, generally from loss of agricultural runoff and soil erosion also typically takes place during storm events.
 When phosphorus is applied for agricultural uses it is preferentially retained by smaller sediments.
 During storm events, these phosphorus rich sediments are more likely to enter the stream system.
 A small number of large storms can account for a large percentage of sediment and total phosphorus (TP) introduction, leading to elevated levels in waterways.
 Increased phosphorus introduction into waterways is a main driver of algal blooms and hypoxic conditions such as the dead zone that forms in Lake Erie.